FluxNode On NVIDIA Jetson Nano Developer Kit, Official Setup Guide

 5- Select your location.

-6- After Finish, your jetson will boot up and Nvidia Ubuntu desktop version will show up.
+6- After Finish, your jetson will boot up and the Nvidia Ubuntu desktop version will show up.

 7- Open terminal and type command: IP address